 Discussion – 366 words

-Focusing on the countries in the four systems, we find expected patterns based on earlier studies, but also unanticipated countries joining these types.
-The high-performance, public-oriented, high-supply sub-system is led by the Nordic countries of Sweden, Norway, and Denmark.
+Focusing on the countries in the six systems, we find expected patterns based on earlier studies, but also unanticipated countries joining these types.
+The high-supply, public-oriented, system is led by the Nordic countries of Sweden, Norway, and Denmark.
 This group of countries is found in several studies (Alber, 1995; Colombo, 2012; Damiani et al., 2011), but mostly also includes Finland and the Netherlands (Colombo, 2012; Damiani et al., 2011; Kraus et al., 2010; Pommer et al., 2009).
 Furthermore, the low-supply, low-performance system is built by Poland, Latvia, and the Czech Republic – three Eastern European countries (Damiani et al., 2011).
-However, other Eastern European countries as Slovenia, Slovakia, and Estonia are loosely attached to the high performance private-oriented types.
+However, other Eastern European countries join the high supply, private oriented system as Slovenia, Slovakia, and the low supply, private oriented system as Estonia.
 As we could only incorporate Spain into the typology as a southern European country, the results cannot show or negate the existence of such a cluster of LTC systems.
-Continental European countries are mainly included in the high performance private-oriented types – especially in the high-supply sub-cluster – yet the cluster includes Eastern European, Southern European, and Non-European OECD countries as well.
-As Japan and Korea have been attached to Germany and the Netherlands in earlier typologies due to their social insurance model in LTC (Colombo, 2012) our results show that the high performance and the public-private mix of these LTC systems are closer to those of Northern European LTC systems.
+Continental European countries are mainly included in the high supply, private-oriented types , yet the cluster includes Slovenia and Slovakia as Eastern Europeanas well.
+As Japan and Korea have been attached to Germany and the Netherlands in earlier typologies due to their social insurance model in LTC (Colombo, 2012) our results show that these countries have a distinct type of LTC system, which is closer to those of Northern European LTC systems.
 Finding Finland and Germany in one cluster seems rare.
 Only one typology finds both countries in one cluster, yet together with other countries (Damiani et al., 2011).
 However, one could speculate if this cluster would also include countries such as Austria or Luxembourg which were not included due to data limitations.

 Despite many reforms in OECD countries’ LTC systems in recent years, our results underline certain patterns of LTC system types.
-A low-performance and low-supply system marked by Eastern European countries, as well as a high-performance, public-oriented system mainly occupied by Northern European countries.
-However, the large group of countries in the high-performance, private-oriented system is a new finding.
-This might show that privatization and marketization reforms in OECD LTC systems (Ranci and Pavolini, 2013; Farris and Marchetti, 2017) led to a convergence of these countries’ LTC systems.
+A low-performance and low-supply system marked by Eastern European countries, as well as a high-supply, public-oriented system mainly occupied by Northern European countries.
+However, the membership of Eastern European countries in several system types, the inclusion of Ireland in the Northern European system, and the fact that Finland – a Northern European country – and Germany – a continental European country – form a distinct system might show that privatization and marketization reforms in OECD LTC systems (Ranci and Pavolini, 2013; Farris and Marchetti, 2017) led to a convergence of these countries’ LTC systems.

 Conclusion – 403 words

 We provided an updated, innovative, and flexible LTC typology.
 Updated, since we used the latest available data from the OECD database as well as a unique institutional dataset, which we developed ourselves and which has been checked by country policy experts.
-Innovative, because most typologies rely heavily on quantitative indicators, especially when a larger country sample is included (Colombo, 2012; Damiani et al., 2011; Halásková et al., 2017).
+Innovative, because most typologies rely mainly on quantitative indicators, especially when a larger country sample is included (Colombo, 2012; Damiani et al., 2011; Halásková et al., 2017).
 Only in cases of smaller country samples, which use more often qualitative comparisons, institutional indicators are considered.
 A larger country sample as well as a mix of quantitative and institutional indicators has only been adopted by Kraus et al. (2010).
-Flexible, due to the fact that we defined nine clusters on methodological grounds but go further in interpretation condensed them to four clusters based on less strict methodological as well as content-related considerations.
+Flexible, due to the fact that we defined nine clusters on methodological grounds but go further in interpretation condensed them to six clusters based on less strict methodological as well as content-related considerations.
 In the last century marketization, commodification, and corporatization of care changed LTC systems all over the world (Farris and Marchetti, 2017), which makes a new and updated LTC typology necessary.